mahadtoukaleh/FitnessClub/README.md

 - Mahad Mohamed Yonis #101226808

 ## Introduction
-The Health Club Management System is a software solution designed to facilitate the management of a health club, including managing members, trainers, sessions, equipment, and more.
-This README provides an overview of the main classes in the system.
+The Health Club Management System is part of COMP 3005 Course at Carleton University's Final Project.

 ## Classes